BlueSpice-Wiki/bluespice-containers/README.md

 ```

 ## Testing
-Install `trivy` and run `trivy bluespice/formula:latest` to check for vulnerabilities.
+Install `trivy` and run `trivy image bluespice/formula` to check for vulnerabilities.